Conserving and interpreting Scotland’s Local Geodiversity Sites

 Local Geodiversity Sites are the most important places for geology, geomorphology and soils outside statutorily protected nature reserves and Sites of Special Scientific Interest (SSSI).
 The designation of Local Geodiversity Sites is one way of recognising and protecting important earth science and landscape features for future generations to enjoy.

-This work is done by local geoconservation groups, who are members of the Scottish Geodiversity Forum and the national network, GeoConservation UK (GCUK).
+This work is done by local geoconservation groups, who are members the national network, GeoConservation UK (GCUK).
 These groups work with local authorities to designate Local Geodiversity Sites, and work to raise awareness of sites and geodiversity through publicity such as leaflets, booklets, posters, interpretation boards and websites, and by developing access and educational usage of sites and trails.
 Local Geodiversity Sites were previously known as RIGS, Regionally Important Geological and Geomorphological Sites.

 Local geoconservation groups in Scotland

 geoHeritage Fife – earthsci.st-andrews.ac.uk/outreach/geoheritage-fife/

 Lothian and Borders GeoConservation – www.edinburghgeolsoc.org/home/geoconservation/lothian-and-borders-geoconservation/

 Strathclyde Geoconservation – www.geologyglasgow.org.uk/geoconservation/strathclyde/